-For a ship-to-ship LNG transfer operation from a discharging vessel into a FSRU, the seller/discharging vessel is responsible to provide and maintain the custody transfer measurement systems for volume, temperature and pressure determination on board the LNG vessel.
-The buyer/receiving vessel is responsible for providing and maintaining the system for measuring gas quality if commercially required.
-This includes a gas sampling system, and an online gas chromatograph or retained samples for laboratory analysis.
-As some FRSUs are not fitted with systems for measuring gas quality, the following alternatives may be considered:
+For a ship-to-ship LNG transfer operation from a discharging vessel into a FSRU, the seller/discharging vessel is responsible to provide and maintain the custody transfer measurement systems for volume, temperature and pressure determination on board the LNG vessel and the buyer/receiving vessel is responsible to provide and maintain the custody transfer measurement systems at the FSRU, such as the gas sampling and gas analysis systems.
+However, some FSRU's are not fitted with gas sampling systems to determine the quality of the received LNG.
+In this case there are some alternatives to be considered:

 the best option is to calculate the estimated LNG quality received.
 This estimation has to take into consideration the ageing process of the LNG, the LNG quality originally loaded, the voyage duration and the data of the loading Closing Custody Transfer and the STS Opening Custody Transfer.
-It is common practice that the estimation is done by an
+It is common practice that the estimation is

-- independent third party as for instance the independent surveyor. - an alternative is to use a portable testing apparatus, vaporizer and gas chromatograph to determine the quality delivered. - the LNG quality originally loaded is considered as being the LNG quality received.
+- done by an independent third party as for instance the independent surveyor. - an alternative is to use a portable testing apparatus, vaporizer and gas chromatograph to determine the quality delivered. - the LNG quality originally loaded is considered as being the LNG quality received.
 This option does not take into account any ageing of the LNG and hence can lead to significant errors. - the quality of the gas measured in the shore pipeline is considered as the LNG quality received.
 This is also not the best option, as it is not always possible to determine if the gas in the pipeline has its origin 100 % in the regasified LNG from the STS operation or whether it is a mix of different cargoes.